-Just as i-connect has radically changed the way SPF interacts with employers, SPFOnline has had a similar effect on dealing with scheme members.
 SPFOnline is the secure portal which allows members to view their pension records, benefit statements, and other documents; make changes to their contact details and nominations, and carry out modelling of their future benefits.

-Members registered to actively use the SPFOnline service increased from 96,000 to over 110,000 over the course of the year - another long-term digital project which is really now coming to fruition.
+Members registered to use the SPFOnline service increased from 111,000 to over 124,000 over the course of the year and the portal is increasingly becoming the primary portal for communications between SPF and its members.